Research Activities

 International Workshop on Greenland Ice Sheet

-Place: Bergen, Norway
+Bergen, Norway 2023

 I volunteered as an assistant for the International Workshop on the Greenland Ice Sheet, which brought together scientists to share recent advances in Greenland ice sheet dynamics and their implications for climate change and sea-level rise.
 My role included logistical and technical support throughout the event.
 This workshop provided me with a broader context for academic event management and organization.